MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Sort-Object.md

 If you sort on an enumerated property such as **Status**, `Sort-Object` sorts by the enumeration values. **Stopped** has a value of **1** and **Running** has a value of **4**. **Stopped** is sorted before **Running** because of the enumerated values.
 For more information, see [ServiceControllerStatus](/dotnet/api/system.serviceprocess.servicecontrollerstatus).

+The performance of the sorting algorithm is slower when doing a stable sort.

 ## RELATED LINKS